 Stem mastering is incredibly different from mixing.
 Stereo mastering and stem mastering are on the same playing field, though stem mastering involves multiple files while stereo mastering is carried out with a single stereo file.

 Mixing is a whole stage before mastering even begins.
-Oftentimes, an engineer has more flexibility during the mixing stage, since this is where the true balance of a song is created.
-During mixing, an engineer creates the relative volume for each tracks, adds effects, and works to great the most balanced stereo file (or stems in the case of stem mastering) as possible.
+Oftentimes, an engineer has more flexibility during the mixing stage , since this is where the true balance of a song is created.
+During mixing, an engineer creates the relative volume for each tracks, adds audio effects , and works to get the most balanced stereo file (or stems in the case of stem mastering) as possible.

 The Stem Mastering Process

 The stem mastering process is fairly similar to the traditional mastering process.
 You'll find that the key difference is the starting point.
 Stem mastering begins with stems, while traditional mastering starts with a single file.
 From there, the process follows more or less the same route.

 Mastering engineers will use a mastering chain to run through the following standard processes: Gain staging , EQ clean up, compression , stereo imaging, gain reduction, limiting and metering.
 Mastering engineers might also use certain plugins to tonally enhance their mix.
 For example, an analog tape plugin may add a little bit of desired harmonic distortion.

 Once a master is checked and tested on a variety of playback devices for the desired frequency response, the mastering engineer sends out all of the necessary files to an artist's team or the artist themselves.
 Since mastering engineers are a part of the final stage in the audio production process, it's important that they have an in depth understand of both traditional and stem mastering.